zhwang6626/zhwang6626.github.io/_talks/2025-11-08-How_to_be_a_good_PT_researcher.md

 location: "Tianjin, China"
 ---

 In this lecture, I share some experiences in solving IYPT problems.
-However, the contents of the lecture isn't confined in Physics Tournament (PT), and most of them are general for scientific research and learning physics.
+However, the content is not limited to the Physics Tournament (PT); most of it is equally relevant to general scientific research and physics learning.

 Presentation Slide
 ===